DrakirL/DrakirL.github.io/p10/class/rogue.md

 ## Rogue Class Features
 These are the core features granted for the Rogue Class.

+### Level 1: Skill Mastery
+Choose one of your Attribute-Based Skills.
+Your Learning Cap for the chosen Skill is now 10.
+(PHRASING?) <br>
+You also gain a number of Skill Points to put into that Skill it equal to the Attribute it is based on.
+(PHRASING?)

 ### Level 1: Sneak Attack!
 If you hit a creature with a Weapon Attack and you have advantage on the roll, you add a number of d6 equal to your Level to the weapon damage dealt. <br>
 After you've dealt this extra damage, you can't do so again until you regain your Actions.
-### Level 1: Opportunist
-You gain Advantage on a Weapon Attack you make against a creature in the following situations:
- + Your Attack is a Sudden Strike.
- + The target creature is Downed or Grappled.
-(DETAILS?)
- + You have an allied creature within 5 feet of the target creature on the opposite side from where you are attacking it.
-#### <br>

 ### Level 1: Rogue Subclass
 You choose a Rogue Subclass and gain its Level 1 Features.

-### Level 2: Cunning Action/Multitasking?
-Expertise?
+### Level 2: Opportunist?
-An extra action to use each turn?
-Regain one used Action on your turn?
-One time "use at any time to regain your spent Actions"? <br>
-Choose an Attribute-based Skill, you may add the Skill Bonus for that Skill twice to any check you make using it?
-Choose more of them (One every other level)?
+In addition, you may gain Advantage on any Weapon Attack you make against a creature in one of the following situations:
+ + Your Attack is a Sudden Strike. <br>
+ + The target creature is Downed or Grappled. <br>
+ + You have an allied creature within 5 feet of the target creature on the opposite side from where you are attacking it. <br>
+#### <br>

 ### Level 2: Uncanny Dodge
-When you are hit by a Weapon Attack, you can use 1 Action to reduce the weapon damage dealt by half.
+When you are hit by a Weapon Attack, you can use 1 Action to reduce the incoming weapon damage by half.

 ### Level 3: Subclass Feature
 You gain the Level 3 Feature of your chosen Rogue Subclass.